steadylearner/Python-Blog/posts/Rust/How to use Docker with Rust.md

 We also have some static files for React frontend code to work at **public** folder.

-To sum up, you just need to find how to include these to a docker container we will make.
+To sum up, you just need to find how to include these to a Docker image we will make.

 1. **react_actix**
 2. **public** folder